New World Order (professional wrestling)

-The New World Order (commonly abbreviated as nWo) was an American professional wrestling stable that originally consisted of "Hollywood" Hulk Hogan, Scott Hall, and Kevin Nash.
+The New World Order (commonly abbreviated as nWo) was an American professional wrestling stable who originally consisted of "Hollywood" Hulk Hogan, Scott Hall, and Kevin Nash.

 The stable originated in World Championship Wrestling (WCW) with the gimmick of a group of unsanctioned wrestlers aiming to "take over" and control WCW in the manner of a street gang.
-The group later appeared in the World Wrestling Federation (WWF) after the purchase of WCW by the WWF.
+The group later appeared in the World Wrestling Federation (WWF; now WWE) after the purchase of WCW by the WWF.
 The nWo angle became one of the most influential storylines in the mid-to-late 1990s success of WCW and was instrumental in turning mainstream North American professional wrestling into a more mature, adult-oriented product.
-The stable became the main driving force behind WCW competing with the WWF in the Monday Night Wars.
+The stable became one of the main driving forces behind WCW competing with the WWF in the Monday Night War.

-Fueled initially by the unexpected villainous turn of Hulk Hogan, the nWo storyline is generally considered one of the most successful angles in the history of modern-day professional wrestling, spawning several imitations and parodies, including the bWo, lWo and the jWo.
+Fueled initially by the unexpected villainous turn of Hulk Hogan, the nWo storyline is generally considered one of the most successful angles in the history of modern-day professional wrestling, spawning several imitations and parodies, including the Blue World Order, Latino World Order and the Juggalo World Order.
 The group dominated WCW programming throughout the late-1990s and continued until the dissolution of WCW in 2001, during which time there were several, sometimes rival, incarnations of the group.

 In December 2019, it was announced that the nWo would be inducted into the 2020 WWE Hall of Fame, with Hogan, Hall, Nash, and Sean Waltman as the inducted members.

 Concept

-The nWo storyline was an idea created by WCW Executive Vice President Eric Bischoff, whose inspiration for the angle came after attending New Japan Pro-Wrestling's Battle Formation show at the Tokyo Dome on April 29, 1996.
-The show was headlined by a NJPW vs. UWFi match for the IWGP Heavyweight Championship, as New Japan's Shinya Hashimoto defeated UWFi's Nobuhiko Takada.
+The nWo storyline was an idea created by WCW Executive Vice President Eric Bischoff.
 Bischoff wanted to do an invasion-type angle where World Championship Wrestling (WCW) was being sabotaged by another wrestling group, initially insinuated as being the World Wrestling Federation (WWF), since the nWo's founding members had previously wrestled for the company.

 The nWo was originally portrayed as a separate entity from WCW.
 Often, propaganda-style vignettes and product commercials concerning the nWo were presented in the style of a broadcast signal intrusion, with a voice proclaiming, "The following announcement has been paid for by the New World Order".
 Others, such as Kevin Nash, television director Craig Leathers, chief WCW booker Terry Taylor, and Taylor's assistants Kevin Sullivan and Paul Orndorff, all contributed their own ideas to the nWo concept.

-Craig Leathers approached Disney/MGM Studios for a nWo logo.
-The designers came back with 6 to 10 examples, and eventually WCW management settled on the logo we know today.
+Leathers approached Disney/MGM Studios for a nWo logo.
+The designers came back with 6 to 10 examples, and eventually Turner management settled on the logo that would be recognized today.
 Scott Hall is credited with the group's trademark hand-signals, and Taylor belatedly scrawled the group's most popular catchphrase, "When you're nWo, you're nWo 4 life," in one segment he scripted for WCW Monday Nitro in late 1996.